 App Signing Certificate

-Native library protects JNI interface and allows calling of Native methods through SDK only from known applications by checking APK signing certificate if it matches the one embedded in Native library.
-Native library contains different embedded certificate for every client.
-APK signing certificate (META-INF/CERT.RSA, without trailing signature) is embedded inside of Native library during compilation of Native code.
+The Native library protects JNI interface and allows the calling of Native methods through SDK only from known applications by checking APK signing certificate if it matches the one embedded in the Native library.
+The Native library contains different embedded certificates for every client.
+APK signing certificate is embedded inside of Native library during the compilation of Native code.

 Google Play Signing Key Upgrade